nareha/cityspace/README.md

 - We made sure to add alt values to every image so that our website will be accessible to everyone.
 - The website's font and color are soft on the eyes and easily readable.

+## Data Source

+We extracted our data from the [2020 Municipal Equality Index](https://www.hrc.org/resources/mei-2020-see-your-citys-score)